 It's then time to go and grab some tapas with Albondigas (Meatballs!
 Ole!).
 Yes Fred sings the menu at his favourite Tapas place and encourages us to indulge, damn where are the Patatas Bravas when you need them?
 Sleeping Booty is not Sleeping Booty as the track listing no longer matches up with the music, so this song is a bit slower and some sort of a love song (or is it more lust song?) with a cool breakdown and synth noises.

-The spanner has been thrown in the works and Strip search plays next, instead of Stampede at The Petting Zoo as listed, this is a wry look at how travelling has become so much more of a pain than it used to be.
+The spanner has been thrown in the works and Strip Search plays next, instead of Stampede at The Petting Zoo as listed.
+This is a wry look at how travelling has become so much more of a pain than it used to be.
 I'd also guess that Fred has suffered some poor treatment due to looking like he does.

-Passport Wallet Cellphone opens with a spoken word almost skit before the funky music comes in and Fred intones the song title over and over as we know they are the most important things you need to own.
+Passport Wallet Cellphone opens with a spoken word skit before the funky music comes in and Fred intones the song title over and over as we know they are the most important things you need to own.
 The lyrics are knowing and have enough of a dig at the 1% to put a smile on many faces.

-Fred then does a spoken word intro about the next song being recorded in Australia before a sing along with a chorus of singers on When the Dingoes Ate The Babies which just brings up bad memories of an awful film that seemed to always be showing on the inflight movie channel for a good decade.
+Fred then does a spoken word intro about the next song being recorded in Australia before a sing-along with a chorus of singers on When the Dingoes Ate The Babies which just brings up bad memories of an awful film that seemed to always be showing on the in-flight movie channel for a good decade.